nutanix-japan/ntnxtraining1121/examplelab1/examplelab1.rst

 In this task you will access the nCLI shell and perform basic commands.

 #.
-In the PuTTY Host Name (or IP address) field, type the IP Address of the any CVM from your Cluster General Information site.
-(Refer to Cluster Configuration Guide for the credentials detail.)
+In the PuTTY Host Name (or IP address) field, type the IP Address of the CVM from your HPOC lookup.
+Login as Nutanix User and the **Nutanix Password** shown in your HPOC `Lookup <http://10.42.8.58:8090/>`_ .

    .. note::